 If you choose to hike Mount Warning, make sure you are prepared

 Although the National Park advertises the Bunjalung people’s request, it is not forbidden by park regulations to hike Mount Warning and there are no plans so far to ban hikers from Mount Warning.
-You are free to do make your own choice.
-Some strongly support the idea that Mount Warning brings tourists to the region and support the Tweed River region economy.
+You are free to make your own choice.
+Some strongly support the idea that Mount Warning brings tourists to the region and supports the Tweed River region economy.

 Plan a safe Mount Warning hike